geoserver/geoserver/doc/en/user/source/extensions/vectortiles/tutorial.rst

 Vector tile formats
 -------------------

 GeoServer can also produce vector tiles in three formats: GeoJSON, TopoJSON, and MapBox Vector (MVT).
-These are also supported by OpenLayers 3 and other clients.
+These are also supported by OpenLayers and other clients.

+.. warning:: When using vector tiles, be sure to use an up-to-date client.
+Older clients do not support all vector tiles capabilites and may result in rendering errors.
+We recommend using the latest version of OpenLayers (Currently v5.3.0).

 * MVT is the preferred format for production.